vitorhirata/project-agrobio/biological_model/examples/README.md

 Here it's presented some tests of the model use

 ## Simple Examples
 ##### Test similar to the original model, multiple resource.
-The source file is presented in 'standart1.csv'.
+The source file is presented in 'standart1.csv'. (model needs fix)
 ```C
 ## PARAMETERS VALUE ##
 ## LATTICESIZE = 500, NSPECIE = 1000, NRESOURCE = 3, DEATHPROB = 0.1, MUTATIONPROB = 0, NRESOURCEDIST = 250000,